SlimeCubed/SlugBaseRemix/Docs/articles/template.md

 ## Prerequisites
 Before you start, you'll need a few things:
 - [Visual Studio](https://visualstudio.microsoft.com/vs/community/) with the ".NET desktop development" workload to compile C# code into dlls.
+- [.NET 7 SDK](https://dotnet.microsoft.com/en-us/download/visual-studio-sdks) or above to let you use C# 11.
 - [SlugTemplate](https://github.com/SlimeCubed/SlugTemplate), either by creating a new GitHub repo with the template or downloading the source as a ZIP file.
 - [dnSpy](https://github.com/dnSpy/dnSpy/releases/latest) to decompile and inspect the game's code.
 - Some knowledge of C#.